milkcircle/milkcircle.github.io/_posts/2019-09-22-transience.md

 reminds me of you
 and your assembly line of people who love you

-reminds me of the ghosts of partners past
+the ghosts of partners past
 who had been hastily and abruptly killed
 to make way for me
 before i too was wrapped in a black tarp